 Start with Strategic Scheduling

 The timing of your webinar plays a crucial role in attendance rates.
-Research shows that Tuesday, Wednesday, and Thursday typically yield the highest attendance, with Tuesday at 2 PM EST being the sweet spot for many audiences.
+Research consistently shows that Tuesday, Wednesday, and Thursday typically yield the highest attendance, with Tuesday at 2 PM EST often cited as the sweet spot for many audiences.
+However, it’s important to recognize that your specific audience may have unique preferences.
+For instance, B2B professionals usually prefer mid-week afternoons when they are most focused, while consumer-focused webinars may perform better in the evenings or on weekends when audiences have more free time.

-• Account for time zones if you have a global audience
+Account for time zones if you have a global audience: Offer multiple sessions or schedule at a time that accommodates the majority of your participants.

-• Check for competing events, holidays, or industry conferences
+Check for competing events, holidays, or industry conferences: Avoid clashes that could divide your audience’s attention.

-• Allow at least one week between announcement and event date for promotion
+Allow at least one week between announcement and event date for promotion: This ensures registrants have enough notice while keeping momentum high.

 Perfect Your Registration Process